Gov. Gavin Newsom orders state to stockpile abortion pills after Texas judge's ruling

 "We are so fortunate that we live in a state like California and a city like Los Angeles where we do not have to worry, most immediately, about these issues," said L.A.
 Mayor Karen Bass.

-For those in support o the Texas judge's ruling, Newsom's decision to buy a massive supply of the other abortion pill is not sitting well.
+For those in support of the Texas judge's ruling, Newsom's decision to buy a massive supply of the other abortion pill is not sitting well.

 Keller said the state should spend more resources on adoption services.